deliveroo/deliveroo.engineering/_posts/2016-04-08-ranking-recommending.md

-  This talk introduces approaches and techniques for ranking and recommendation in an e-commerce context, and elaborates on neural entworks and collaborative filtering.
+  This talk introduces approaches and techniques for ranking and recommendation in an e-commerce context, and elaborates on neural networks and collaborative filtering.

-  Don't be afraid—the aim was to make take a bird's eye view, so you don't need to be a rcoket sicentist to read through!
+  Don't be afraid—the aim was to make take a bird's eye view, so you don't need to be a rocket scientist to read through!

 ---